msaraiva/atom-elixir/README.md

 This package provides a set of tools for Elixir makers.
 It uses an extended version of the [alchemist-server](https://github.com/tonini/alchemist-server) by Samuel Tonini.

+> **Notice:** This package is available for testing.
+Some features might still be added, changed or even removed before the first stable release.
+Feature addition and enhancements will heavily depend on feedback and/or contribution.

 ### Install

 ```